pmccarthy/architecture/rfcs/0009-defaults-and-overrides.md

 Combined with a simple case of override policy (see [Examples C](#examples-c---override-policy-entirely-replacing-other-at-lower-level)), the `when` condition field allows modeling for use cases of setting constraints for lower-level policies.

-As here proposed, the value of the `when` condition field must be valid [Common-Language Expression (CEL)](https://github.com/google/cel-spec) expression.
+As here proposed, the value of the `when` condition field must be a valid [Common-Language Expression (CEL)](https://github.com/google/cel-spec) expression.

-**Example E1.** An _override_ policy whose rules _set constraints_ to field values of other policies at a lower level, overriding individual policy values of rules with same identification if those values violate the constraints - _compliant_
+**Example E1.** An _override_ policy whose rules _set constraints_ to field values of other policies at a lower level, overriding individual policy values of rules with same identification if those values violate the constraints - _lower policy is compliant with the constraint_

 ![An override policy whose rules set constraints to field values of other policies at a lower level, overriding individual policy values of rules with same identification if those values violate the constraints - compliant](0009-defaults-and-overrides-assets/example-e1.png)

-**Example E2.** An _override_ policy whose rules _set constraints_ to field values of other policies at a lower level, overriding individual policy values of rules with same identification if those values violate the constraints - _violated_
+**Example E2.** An _override_ policy whose rules _set constraints_ to field values of other policies at a lower level, overriding individual policy values of rules with same identification if those values violate the constraints - _lower level violates the constraint_

 ![An override policy whose rules set constraints to field values of other policies at a lower level, overriding individual policy values of rules with same identification if those values violate the constraints - violated](0009-defaults-and-overrides-assets/example-e2.png)

 **Example E3.** An _override_ policy whose rules _set constraints_ to field values of other policies at a lower level, overriding individual policy values of rules with same identification if those values violate the constraints - _merge granularity problem_

-The following example illustrates the possibly unintended consequences of enforcing D/O at [strict levels of granularity](#level-of-granularity-of-compared-policy-rules), and the flip side of the `strategy` field offering a closed set of options (`atomic` vs `merge`).
+The following example illustrates the possibly unintended consequences of enforcing D/O at [strict levels of granularity](#level-of-granularity-of-compared-policy-rules), and the flip side of the `strategy` field offering a closed set of options (`atomic`, `merge`).

-On one hand, the API is simple and straightforward, and there are no deeper side effects to be concerned about, other than at the two levels provided (entire set or atomic values for each individual policy rule.)
+On one hand, the API is simple and straightforward, and there are no deeper side effects to be concerned about, other than at the two levels provided (atomic sets or merged individual policy rules.)
 On the other hand, this design may require more offline interaction between the actors who manage conflicting policies.

 ![An override policy whose rules set constraints to field values of other policies at a lower level, overriding individual policy values of rules with same identification if those values violate the constraints - merge granularity problem](0009-defaults-and-overrides-assets/example-e3.png)